mnakao/ODP/README.md

 The remaining elements can be calculated from the first (nodes/symmetries) lines of the adjacency matrix.
 Thus, the size of the adjacency matrix is `int adjacency[nodes/symmetries][degree]`.
-The part in red is removed and the new array `adjacency'`is used.
+The part in red is removed and the new `adjacency matrix.'`is used.
 However, since the edge list is used for input and output, the size is `int edge[lines][2]`, which is the same as a normal graph.

 ### Grid graph